marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * more overhead of communication, but less knowledge transfer
 * felgo powerweek: people work on own projects, once every three months every employee comes to a single location, team-events in the afternoon/evening
   * more about spending time together and interaction
-### chalenge in leadership and management
+### challenge in leadership and management
 * keeping people motivated
 * sustaining team productivity
 * creating a hybrid work environment
-* challenge;: giving key feedback remotly:
+* challenge: giving key feedback remotely:
   * keep communication, foster learning and knowledge transfer
   * issue: missing conversational cues in written feedback
-    * like body language or tone f voice
+    * like body language or tone of voice
-	* tipps:
+	* tips:
 	  * use clear language: so no assumptions are made
 	  * use tools
-	  * use feedback processes: give feedback based pn Asana's do, try and consider approach
+	  * use feedback processes: give feedback based on Asana's do, try and consider approach
 	    * do: find a solution and take actions
 	    * try: explore and provide options
 	    * consider: thing through and respond